Jieyab89/OSINT-Cheat-sheet/Script/OSM-QUERY-LIST/README.md

 2. Object of the building
 3. Road object
 4. Building object
-5. Pole objects, lights, signs
+5. Pole objects, lights, signs, railway
 6. Billboard or advertising board object
 7. Are there other inventions such as license plates?
 Place names?
 Building characteristics
 8. Measurement on the object
+9. Extract the information you collected from numbers, houses, trash cans, red lights etc

 # Pro Tips